Skip to main content

 • Application Insights: Select the Application Insights resource in your resource group

-• Application Language: Select NodeJS
+• Application Language: Select NodeJS auto-instrumentation for all deployments

 • Check the Perform rollout restart of all deployments in the namespace to deploy changes immediately checkbox.

-• Click Configure to apply the changes.
+• Select Configure to apply the changes.

 Contoso Air application monitoring configuration